GodotModding/godot-mod-loader/README.md

 4. Use the [API Methods](https://wiki.godotmodding.com/#/api/mod_loader_api)
    *A list of all available API Methods.*

 ## Godot Version
-The current version of the Mod Loader is developed for Godot 3.
-The Godot 4 version is in progress on the [4.x branch](https://github.com/GodotModding/godot-mod-loader/tree/4.x) and can be used as long as no `class_name`s are in the project.
-Projects with `class_name`s are currently affected by an [engine bug](https://github.com/godotengine/godot/issues/83542).
-We are hopeful that this issue will be resolved in the near future.
-For more details and updates on the Godot 4 version, please follow this [issue](https://github.com/GodotModding/godot-mod-loader/issues/315) or join us on [our Discord](https://discord.godotmodding.com).
+The Mod Loader supports both Godot 3 and Godot 4.

 ## Development
-The latest work-in-progress build can be found on the [development branch](https://github.com/GodotModding/godot-mod-loader/tree/development).
+The latest work-in-progress build for Godot 3 is available on the [development branch](https://github.com/GodotModding/godot-mod-loader/tree/development).
+For Godot 4, visit the [4.x branch](https://github.com/GodotModding/godot-mod-loader/tree/4.x).

+## Keep in touche
+For more details and updates join us on [our Discord](https://discord.godotmodding.com).

 ## Compatibility
 The Mod Loader supports the following platforms: